Lawn Care , Crabgrass

 For cool-season lawns, not overseeding – for poa annua control (annual bluegrass)

-Another option in lieu of Prodimaine in late summer (late August/early September) is Pendulum 2G at 0.5 lb. per 1,000 square feet.
+Another option in place of Prodimaine in late summer (late August/early September) is Pendulum 2G at 0.5 lb. per 1,000 square feet.

 Soil Temperatures